docarray/docarray/docs/data_types/image/image.md

 ## Getting started - Predefined `ImageDoc`

-To get started and play around with the image modality, DocArray provides a predefined [`ImageDoc`][docarray.documents.image.ImageDoc], which includes all of the previously mentioned functionalities:
+To get started and play around with the image-modality, DocArray provides a predefined [`ImageDoc`][docarray.documents.image.ImageDoc], which includes all of the previously mentioned functionalities:

 ``` { .python }
 class ImageDoc(BaseDoc):